e-Contract/ethereum-resource-adapter/README.md

 We should be able to support every Java EE 6+ application server.

-We target the Java EE JCA version 1.6 specification.
+We target the Java EE JCA version 1.6 specification and Java 8+.

 If you like this project, please consider a donation at:
 ```